@tokenring-ai/scripting

 runAgent

-The scripting package provides a built-in runAgent function for running subagents:
+The scripting package provides a built-in runAgent function for running subagents.
+This is registered globally by the plugin and is not available as a local function.

 scriptingService.registerFunction("runAgent", {